The Heart of the Matter

 The Heart of the Mother – Prima Materia

-From creation mythologies, the imaginary, to the biological and ecological.
-How can the heart teach us to broaden?
-To find a way to connect with life, shift beliefs or ideologies, even discard them.
-This is an inquiry for me.
+Eros inspires the creation of many from one and one from the formless.
+I like to call it Original Diversity in Unity.
+It is a continuum of inclusion rather than a world of fixed opposites and duality.
+Love.
+From creation mythologies, the imaginary, to the biological and ecological, how can the heart teach us to broaden?
+This is an inquiry for me—to find a way to connect with life, shift beliefs or ideologies, even discard them.
 What happens in my development as a practitioner, as a human, when I shift or broaden my perspective on the process of life?

-Looking at the Heart from an Evolutionary Biology Perspective
+Looking at the heart from an evolutionary biology perspective

 Evolutionary biology provides insights into the remarkable adaptations and structures that have emerged in the natural world over millions of years.
 Among these fascinating phenomena are vortex rings, which play a crucial role in various natural systems.